Coarctation of the Aorta Transcatheter Repair

 Your risks may vary based on your overall health, the severity of your coarctation,

 and other factors.
-Ask your doctor about which risks apply most to you.
+Ask your provider about which risks apply most to you.

-How do I prepare for coarctation of the aorta transcatheter repair?
+How do I get ready for coarctation of the aorta transcatheter dilation?

-Talk with your healthcare provider how to prepare for your procedure.
-Tell your healthcare
+Talk with your healthcare provider about how to get ready for your procedure.

-blood thinners.
 If you smoke, you’ll need to stop before your procedure.
-Talk with
+Talk with your healthcare

 You may need some tests before the procedure, such as:

-- Echocardiogram, to view the coarctation, and your heart anatomy and function
+Echocardiogram.
+This is done to see the coarctation, and the heart anatomy and function.

-What happens during coarctation of the aorta transcatheter repair?
+What happens during coarctation of the aorta transcatheter dilation?